Table of Contents

 Sources:

 There are few sources on how to count in Lingala, especially in English.
-I was fortunate enough to rely on the exhaustive work done by Gampoko DUMA DI BULA in his book” Dictionnaire étymologique lingala – français / français – lingala”.
+I was fortunate enough to rely on the exhaustive work done by Gampoko DUMA DI BULA in his book” Dictionnaire étymologique lingala – français / français – lingala” that you can find here.

 Did you know that it was possible to count so far in Lingala?
 If no, are you ready to learn?
 We would be delighted to see your progress in the comment section!